Adopting from the Philippines

 Information You Can Expect to Receive

 You will receive photos and comprehensive medical and developmental information, as well as a brief social/family history.
+In our experience the accuracy and relevance of the child information provided by ICAB at time of referral meets or exceeds Hague standards.

 Estimated Wait Times for a Referral

 One trip of about 1 week is required to bring your child home.
 You are likely to travel 4-6 months after accepting your child’s referral.
 If married, only one parent needs to travel, although both parents are encouraged to make the trip.
+If only one spouse travels, that person must be a US Citizen.

 Travel Experience and Resources